awsdocs/amazon-aurora-user-guide/doc_source/postgresql-kerberos-setting-up.md

 +  Creates a directory administrator account with the user name `Admin` and the specified password\.
 You use this account to manage your directory\.
 **Important**
 Make sure to save this password\.
 AWS Directory Service doesn't store this password, and it can't be retrieved or reset\.
 + Creates a security group for the directory controllers\.
+The security group must permit communication with the PostgreSQL DB cluster\.

 When you launch AWS Directory Service for Microsoft Active Directory, AWS creates an Organizational Unit \(OU\) that contains all of your directory's objects\.
 This OU, which has the NetBIOS name that you entered when you created your directory, is located in the domain root\.
 The domain root is owned and managed by AWS\.